 Discussions will be framed around a main presentation given by Dr. Greg Swain, or by other individuals from key units across campus.
 The purpose for these workshops is to help students better understand the importance of responsible behavior, learn about proper research and creative activity practices, and connect to important regulatory and information offices across the MSU campus.
 Each topic, as listed below, is paralleled by a CITI lesson such that a student could pair an online module with a discussion session.

-All instructor-led workshops will be conducted virtually at the designated time, 9:00-10:00 am.
+All instructor-led workshops will be conducted virtually at the designated time, 6:00-7:30 pm.
 Zoom webinar link information will be provided to registrants.
-Each session will be worth 1h of credit.
+Each session, unless otherwise noted will be worth 1.5 hours of credit.

 All workshop slides and other materials can be found in Ability as “Class Documents” under each workshop/course.